stephanieleechan/My-Portfolio-Website/README.md

 # stephanieleechan.github.io

-In Progress | HTML | My Website to showcase my Resume, Work Experience, Projects, and Volunteer Experience all in one convenient location!
+In Progress | HTML | My personal website I created in order to showcase my Resume, Work Experience, Projects, and Volunteer Experience all in one convenient location!